-Check out which companies are making headlines after the bell Thursday:
+Companies making headlines after the bell Thursday.

 Some of the names on the move ahead of the open.